jordantoaster/metaflow-exemplar/README.md

 - https://github.com/helli0n/metaflow-example

 ## Todo
-- Cloudformation working to enable creation of batch job submissions to AWS.
+- Cloudformation working to enable creation of batch job submissions to AWS (ask ops team on best approach/permissions?)
+    - Or run in personal AWS.